GVR Report cover U.S. Wine Market Size, Share & Trends Report

 Product Insights

-The U.S. table wine segment held the largest market share with more than 81.5% in 2024.
+The U.S. table wine segment held the largest market share, more than 81.5% in 2024.
 The market is growing as consumers seek versatile, everyday wines that offer both affordability and quality.
 Changing lifestyle trends, including a preference for casual dining and social gatherings, have fueled demand for approachable wines that pair well with a variety of foods.
 With wineries focusing on innovation in flavors, packaging, and marketing, table wines are becoming a staple choice for both new and seasoned wine drinkers.

 Distribution Channel Insights

-U.S. Wine Market Share by Distribution Channel, 2024 (%)
+U.S. Wine Market Share

 Key U.S. Wine Company Insights